Do Rabbits Eat Roses?

 A couple of times a week is a good guideline.

-Signs Of Adverse Reaction To Eating Roses
+Symptoms Of Adverse Reaction

 Roses are generally safe for rabbits, but individual rabbits may react differently.